 Temporary term insurance plans can be a smart solution for those in relatively good health and who want to escape from big, unexpected medical bills related to hospitalization or surgery.
-Here are some reasons why one should buy a short term health insurance plan:
+Here are 8 reasons why one should buy a short term health insurance plan:

-Short term health insurance plans are available to individuals to enroll at any time.
+Short-term health insurance plans are available to individuals to enroll at any time.
 These can offer a low-cost option to continue coverage during certain periods when long term coverage isn't available.
 However, this kind of policy covers only major illnesses and accidents.